dfwitasec/digitalforensics-workshop-itasec.github.io/call_for_proposal.markdown

 Topics of interest include (but are not limited to):

+- Digital Forensics
+- Mobile Forensics
+- Cloud Forensics
+- Memory Forensics
+- Disk Forensics
+- IoT Foreniscs
+- Blockchain Forensics
+- Steganography
+- Deepfake detection
+- AI Forensics
+- Anti-forensics
+- Anti-anti-forensics

 <br>

 ## Submission Guidelines

-All proposals must be submitted by 5/12/2025 in English with a maximum of one page at the following EasyChair link [https://easychair.org/conferences/?conf=ctf4w](https://easychair.org/conferences/?conf=ctf4w) (proposals of only one author can be submitted)
+All proposals must be submitted by 5/12/2025 in English with a maximum of one page at the following EasyChair link [https://easychair.org/conferences/?conf=DFW-26](https://easychair.org/conferences/?conf=DFW-26) (proposals of only one author can be submitted)

 <br>